 #3 — Amano Shrimp

-Amano shrimp, scientifically identified as Caridina Multidenteta is a species native to Japan and Taiwan hence this other common names: Yamato, Japanese or Algae shrimp.
+Amano shrimp (see product from seller), scientifically identified as Caridina Multidenteta is a species native to Japan and Taiwan hence this other common names: Yamato, Japanese or Algae shrimp.

 These shrimp are particularly popular due to their exceptional ability to consume large amounts of algae.
 Amano shrimp also have interesting transparent-greyish bodies with lines of red-brown or blue-grey dots running almost the full length of the body.